Last revised: December 2023

 TaxMe adopts and follows procedures and practices by which it can ensure and evaluate the compliance of users with the face recognition system requirements and with the provisions of this policy.
 This will include logging access to face recognition information and will entail periodic reviews of systems so as not to establish a discernable pattern that may influence users’ actions.

-Customers shall report errors, malfunctions, or deficiencies experienced during the face recognition process and suspected or confirmed violations of TaxMe’s face recognition policy by email to firstname.lastname@example.org.
+Customers shall report errors, malfunctions, or deficiencies experienced during the face recognition process and suspected or confirmed violations of TaxMe’s face recognition policy by email at firstname.lastname@example.org

 From time to time, TaxMe will review and update the provisions contained in this face recognition policy and will take appropriate actions in response to changes in applicable law, technology, and/or the purpose and use of the face recognition system; the review process; and customer expectations.